 Umekoji Park

-This handmade market is held on the first Saturday of each month (except January and May) at Umekoji Park.
+Umekoji Park hosts this handmade market on the first Saturday of each month, excluding January and May.
 It offers general goods, clothes, foods, and plants, which are all handmade by the vendors.
 The market opens at 9 AM and closes at 4 PM.

 Chionji Temple